DIT113-V22/group-07/README.md

 🏗️ Software Architecture
 ---------------------------------------------
-The truck has been composed with a variety of sensors such as gyroscope for basic orientation, ultrasensor to help with detection of obstacles and the infrared sensor is in place to detect certain objects, 'trash' at a close range (this sensor will count the object after it has collided with a distance of 0).
-There is also the odometer/speedometer which is helping calculate distance and speed.
+The truck has been composed with a variety of sensors such as gyroscope for basic orientation, ultrasensor to help with detection of obstacles and the infrared sensor is in place to detect certain close by objects.
+There has been basic implementation of the odometer and speedometer to calculate distance and speed.

-[Wiki Link](https://github.com/DIT113-V22/group-07/wiki) - for all information about the project and how to get started.
+[Wiki Link](https://github.com/DIT113-V22/group-07/wiki) - for further information about the project and how to get started.
 ----------------

 :e-mail: Team members: